Semaglutide & Tirzepatide from Yucca · US-licensed clinicians · From $129/mo · Ships in 2–4 days

 • Also identified by: Reed lab (BAX interaction), Pinchas Cohen lab (IGFBP3 interaction)

 The synthetic analog detail matters.
 Native Humanin is biologically active but not very potent in pharmacological doses.
 HNG (Humanin-G, with a single glycine substitution at position 14) is about 1,000 times more potent than native Humanin.
 HNGF6A is roughly 10,000 times more potent.
-Most "Humanin" sold as research peptides is actually one of these analogs, which is why community dosing uses milligram rather than microgram ranges.
+Most "Humanin" sold as a peptide product is actually one of these analogs, which is why community dosing uses milligram rather than microgram ranges.

 How Humanin Works

-Two mechanism categories, both pointing at cellular survival.
+Three mechanism categories, all pointing at cellular survival.

 Anti-apoptotic binding